ntclark/PostScript/Readme.md

 That system had the most insane massive software bug which I, for years, tried to point out to those ostensibly accountable to the government.
 I was ignored over and over again for years, "Why fix it if it's bringing in all this contract money right?"
-I tried to explain that bug to an the one individual who hosted and ran the system for the government and described to using the debugger to discover that bug, at which point he said to me, "What's the debugger" - this after being, for at least 10 years, the person with the ultimate responsibility of the system.
+I tried to explain that bug to the one individual who hosted and ran the system for the government and described how I used the debugger to discover that bug.
+At which point he said to me, "What's the debugger?" - this after being, for at least 10 years, the person with the ultimate responsibility of the system.

-This bug, impacting results in the trillions of dollars, yes, trillions with a T, first came to lef when a moron manager - with a PhD in computer science, no less, directed the "programmer peon" that "Everywhere the variable ____ appears, make that a call to ____ instead".
+This bug, impacting results in the trillions of dollars, yes, trillions with a T, first came to life when a moron manager - with a PhD in computer science, no less, directed the "programmer peon" that "Everywhere the variable ____ appears, make that a call to ____ instead".

-That caused a bug to be in that system for years, either because "programmer peon" did not have the technical acumen (typical) to think it through, or didn't care, or the manager moron had no clue how software works ( which was true in this case ), or all three.
+That caused a bug to be in that system for years, either because "programmer peon" did not have the technical acumen (typical) to think it through, or didn't care, or the manager moron had no clue how software actually works ( which was true in this case ), or all three.
 When I came upon the system I found this bug within three days.

 The commonality of situations like the above is a major factor in the growth of my absolute passion for software quality.
-Over the years I have found that there can be severe ramifications of poorly built software due to a) inattention to every last detail in software development, and b) the real cost of un-informed, un-caring, un-educated (or over-educated) muckety mucks who can't possibly think beyond the top-level of system/software tools.
+Over the years I have found that there are severe ramifications of poorly built software due to a) inattention to every last detail in software development, and b) the real cost of un-informed, un-caring, un-educated (or over-educated) muckety mucks who can't possibly think beyond the top-level of system/software tools.
 These are the people who can read any white paper and think they know everything when they actually know nothing because white papers say nothing.